ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 The reason why you have multiple colours available for the walkable areas is because you can set a zoom level for each colour, which defines how large the character will be while he is in that area.
-The default for all walkable areas is `100%`, ie. full size.
+The default for all walkable areas is `100%`, i.e. full size.
 However, you can adjust it using the "Walkable Areas" mode to anywhere from `10%` (one-tenth size) to `200%` (double size).